CBG vs CBD: What’s the Difference?

 After tetrahydrocannabinol (THC), cannabidiol (CBD) is the second-most studied cannabinoid.
 Unlike THC, CBD does not cause any psychoactive effects.
 In fact, it combats them when taken together!

-CBD has become the subject of extensive research, with a plethora of studies flooding the internet.
+Furthermore, CBD has become the subject of extensive research, with a plethora of studies flooding the internet.
 This growing body of research has contributed to our keen understanding of CBD’s potential benefits and applications.

 This cannabinoid star is primarily extracted from hemp plants, which are known to contain high levels of CBD and minimal THC.
 You can find it available in a variety of forms, including:

-One of the key potential benefits of CBD is its pain relieving properties, but it can do way more than that.
+You may know that one of the key potential benefits of CBD is its pain relieving properties, but it can do way more than that.
 CBD has also gained popularity as more and more people reach for it to promote calmness and relaxation, particularly for the management of stress.

 Others turn to CBD as a natural alternative to help alleviate common mental health concerns and to improve the quality of their sleep quality.
 If you are looking for an alternative holistic approach to support a healthy sleep pattern, CBD might be your next favorite remedy.